RosaNunezRivera/art-website/README.md

 # art-website
-Group project about a art website with lading, about us and contact us pages.
+Group project about a art website with landing, about us and contact us pages.